Baltimore Ravens Football History

-12/28/1946: Baltimore awarded bankrupt Miami Seahawks franchise of the All-America Football Conference.
+12/28/1946: Baltimore was awarded bankrupt Miami Seahawks franchise of the All-America Football Conference.
 Renamed Colts via a fan contest.

 12/08/1949: AAFC /NFL reached merger agreement.
 Colts entered the NFL for 1950 season.